open-mpi/ompi/docs/release-notes/platform.rst

    * OS's and compilers supported
    * network interconnects supported.

+Open MPI uses `PRRTE <https://github.com/openpmix/prrte>`_ as its back-end run-time system and therefore supports whatever run-time systems PRRTE supports.

+Each version of Open MPI supports a specific set of versions of PRRTE.
+Those versions therefore determine which run-time systems that that release of Open MPI supports.

 * Systems that have been tested are:

   * Linux (various flavors/distros), 64 bit (x86, ppc, aarch64),